slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 |[The Odin Project](https://www.theodinproject.com/)|"Provides a free open source coding curriculum that can be taken entirely online."|

 ## Podcasts
 There are plenty of podcasts.
 I'm subscribed to, like, thirty but I regularly listen to one or two.
-Here's the ones which might be of use for the beginner developers.
+Here are the ones which might be of use for beginner developers.

 |link|description|
 |---|---|